15 Best Vegetables to Plant in Autumn For Perth Gardens + Growing Tips

 Once we have our long-term strategy in place and our tall canopy trees planted, what can we do quickly to slow down and suppress grass growing while we wait for those trees to grow?
 The key is to ALWAYS COVER AND SHADE THE SOIL.

-What are effective and quick ways to cover and shade the soil to suppress grass?
+Effective and quick ways to cover and shade the soil to suppress grass?

 • Use cardboard (with no sticky tape), newspaper or other natural products to cover the soil.
 This is something I would only do when starting a brand-new garden from scratch.
 It gives your plants time to grow before the grass gets through.